10 things you need to know before the opening bell (SPY, SPX, QQQ, DIA, TSLA, LULU)

 Here is what you need to know.

-Stocks dive following report Trump will crack down on Chinese companies investing in the US.
-The Dow Jones industrial average fell 600 points from its highs on Tuesday after reports surfaced suggesting the Trump administration could move to block China from investing in certain types of US tech companies.
+Stocks dive following report of crackdown on Chinese companies investing in the US.
+The Dow Jones industrial average fell 600 points from its highs Tuesday after reports surfaced suggesting the Trump administration could move to block China from investing in certain types of US tech companies.

-The choppy trading that's rocking stocks is an ominous sign for the future of the bull market.
-Bank of America Merrill Lynch argues the uptick in volatility is characteristic of a late-cycle environment — the type that normally precedes significant equity losses.
+The choppy trading that is rocking stocks is an ominous sign for the future of the bull market.
+Bank of America Merrill Lynch argues that the uptick in volatility is characteristic of a late-cycle environment — the type that normally precedes significant equity losses.

 The 10-year yield is near a 2-month low.
 The benchmark yield is down 2 basis points at 2.75%, and at its lowest level since the beginning of February.
 It peaked at 2.95% on February 21.